prajnaupadhyay/TeKnowbase/README.md

 ### 1) TeKnowbaseEntities.tsv: This file describes the entities in TeKnowbase.
 It consists of 3 columns:

-	a) entity_id: This is a unique identifier assigned to each entity in TeKnowbase

-	b) entity_name: Name of the entity
+	a) entity_name: Name of the entity

-	c) entity_URI: A web-page dedicated to the description of this entity
+	b) entity_URI: A web-page dedicated to the description of this entity

 ### 2) TeKnowbaseRelations.tsv: This file describes the relations in TeKnowbase.
-It consists of 2 columns:
+It consists of 1 column:

-	a) relation_id: This is a unique identifier assigned to each relation in TeKnowbase

 	b) relation_name: Name of the relation

 ### 3) TeKnowbase.tsv: Each line in this file states a technical fact.
 The first 3 columns of this file describe a triple of the following form: